montenegroleticia/montenegroleticia/README.md

 I am a brazilian Full Stack developer.

 I started programming with Python while studying Computer Science at UEPB.
 My interest in web development motivated me to study independently, and later, I joined Driven for hands-on experience in software development.
-Today, I work as a Full Stack developer and I'm currently pursuing an MBA in Software Engineering at USP/Esalq.
+Today, I work as a Full Stack developer and I have completed my MBA in Software Engineering at USP/Esalq.

 Curiosities:
 - I'm Luna's tutor 🐈‍⬛